rlue/ryanlue.com/_posts/2017-03-02-what-is-a-library.md

 Let’s say you want to send your mother an email from your Macintosh computer.
 Now, the operating system is made to do a lot of things, but sending emails is not one of them.
 For that, it needs the help of an application (like Outlook, or Chrome + Gmail).

 Or, let’s say you want to write a program to send your mother emails for you.
 Ruby comes with a lot of capabilities built-in, but likewise, dispatching email is not one of them.
-For that, it needs the help of a library (like [Mail][mail]).
+For that, it needs the help of a library (like [Mail][mail]{:target="_blank"}).

 How do you use an application?
 You double-click to get the operating system to launch it, and then you interact with it using the interface that appears on the screen (<i class="foreign">i.e.,</i> by pointing, clicking, and typing).